BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Florence to avoid the biggest crowds but still enjoy pleasant weather?
+When is the absolute best time to visit Florence to truly savor the art and avoid the biggest crowds?

-Beyond the Duomo and Ponte Vecchio, what's a Florentine experience that truly captures the city's artistic soul?
+Beyond the Duomo and Ponte Vecchio, what's a Florentine experience that truly captures the city's soul?

-What's the deal with 'coperto' on restaurant bills in Florence, and should I tip?
+What's the deal with 'coperto' on restaurant bills, and should I tip in Florence?

-Ah, the 'coperto' – it's a cover charge per person, usually a few euros, that covers bread and the table setting.
-It's standard practice in most sit-down restaurants, so don't be surprised when you see it.
-Tipping isn't as ingrained as in some other countries; if the service was exceptional, leaving a few extra euros or rounding up the bill is appreciated, but it's not obligatory like in the US.
-Just focus on enjoying the incredible food!
+Ah, the 'coperto' is a cover charge per person, usually a few euros, which covers bread and table service – it's not a tip.
+You'll see it listed on the menu.
+Tipping isn't expected in the same way it is in the US; if the service was exceptional, leaving a few extra euros or rounding up the bill is a nice gesture, but not mandatory.

-How can I best navigate Florence without a car, and are there any local transport quirks I should know?
+How do I navigate Florence without a car, and are taxis reliable?

 Ready to Plan Your Trip?